 How to Install Arch Linux and Hyprland (Part 2 of 2)

-This is the second half to a guide I've written on installing Arch Linux and Hyprland.
+This is the second half of a guide I've written on installing Arch Linux and Hyprland.
 You can read the first part here which will guide you through setting up an incredibly minimal Arch Linux install.

 Hyprland is considerably easier to install and get running especially if you're not writing your dotfiles from scratch.
 At the end of this guide you will have a fairly simple Hyprland install on top of Arch.